cloudmesh/technologies/chapters/tech/cuda.md

 | keywords | Technologies To Be Integrated |

-Compute Unified Device Architecture (CUDA) is a parallel computing API, [@www-singh2014cuda] and a general-purpose GPU (graphics processing unit) developed by NVIDIA where the code written, interacts directly with the GPU.
+Compute Unified Device Architecture (CUDA) is a parallel computing API [@www-singh2014cuda] and a general-purpose GPU (graphics processing unit) developed by NVIDIA where the code written, interacts directly with the GPU.
 It is used as the computing engine and has a unique